iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-two.md

 ---
 layout: post
-title: "How to plan a garden, part two: The details"
+title: "How to plan a garden, part two: the details"
 tags:
   - Garden
   - How to